ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.TestSupport.rst

 .. function:: is32Bit()

-   Returns :data:`True` if the proces is in 32-bit mode.
+   Returns :data:`True` if the process is in 32-bit mode.

 .. function:: onlyIf(expr, message)